yeoman/yeoman.io/app/authoring/running-context.md

 ```

 If the `done` function is called with an error parameter, the run loop will stop and an exception will be raised.

+## Where to go from here?

+Now that you know a bit more about the running context of yeoman you could continue by reading [user interactions](/authoring/user-interactions.html).